ctsexton/clock/README.md

 > A simple clock app with user-controlled settings to customize the appearance.
 Settings autosave to localstorage so that changes persist on page reload.

+### To Do:
+ - Connect Google search
+ - Make location selector in settings
+ - Make design responsive for all screen sizes

 ## Build Setup

 ``` bash